AdobeDocs/campaign-web.sv-SE/help/v8/workflows/activities/build-audience.md

 # Bygg målgrupper {#build-audience}

 Med den här aktiviteten kan du definiera en målgrupp.
-Du kan antingen välja en befintlig Campaign-förekomst eller använda regelbyggaren för att definiera en egen fråga.
+Du kan antingen välja en befintlig målgrupp eller använda regelbyggaren för att definiera en egen fråga.

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.